 In an effort to educate, we'd like to share the following article during November's National American Indian Heritage month.
-Please see Ms. Ramierz's web sites, www.walk-in-peace.com. for her parenting book, and www.parenting-child-development.com, which is her parenting web site, for further information.
+Please see Ms. Ramierz's web site www.parenting-child-development.com which is her parenting web site, for further information.

 November is National American Indian Heritage Month, and the perfect time to reflect upon the values that Native people have contributed to mainstream society.
 Since these values are central to sound leadership, it makes sense to consider them as voters determine who will be the next president.
 Although these values are deeply rooted in Native culture, it may be surprising to learn that they are the foundation for many of the mainstream beliefs held today.

 Respect for Nature

 At the heart of the conservationist movement is a respect for nature that has its roots in Native people's deep reverence for the earth and the practical understanding that people must harness, rather than exploit the earth's resources, so they can be enjoyed by generations to come.
 Native people have practiced this belief by taking only what they needed from the earth.
 Underlying this is the understanding that it is the human capacity for consciousness that dictates the role as caretakers of the earth.

 To indigenous people, life is represented by the circle.
 In the circle, there is room for everybody.
 No one is first.
 No one is last.
 Everyone is equal.
 Each person is seen as having something to contribute to the whole.